GHG Reduction Initiatives

 Renewable Energy

-In 2024, GC implemented a total of three renewable energy projects, including the expansion of solar energy generation systems and the utilisation of biogas as a substitute for fossil fuels.
+GC implemented renewable energy projects, including the expansion of solar energy generation systems and the utilization of biogas as a substitute for fossil fuels.

 Remark: